 Gochugaru’s primarily used in Korean dishes like kimchi, tofu, bulgogi, galbi, and sometimes side dishes to enhance the spicy flavor.
 Its bright red is also one of the reasons why gochugaru is so well-liked.
 You can find gochugaru in almost every Korean kitchen.

-Because of this usage, people sometimes mistake gochugaru with gochujang.
+Because of this usage, people sometimes mistake it with gochujang.
 However, actually, there are many differences between gochugaru and gochujang are very different, especially in texture.
-While gochugaru has a powder texture, gochujang is a chili paste often used as a base for the stew.
+While the former has a powder texture, the latter is a chili paste often used as a base for the stew.

 How Is Gochugaru Made?